Obsessive-Compulsive Disorder (OCD) Treatment

 How Can OCD Therapy Help?

 ERP disrupts the OCD cycle by intentionally exposing yourself to OCD triggers and preventing yourself from engaging in any compulsions or avoidance.
 Instead, ERP therapy involves allowing yourself to fully experience anxiety, guilt, disgust, or discomfort from the trigger.
-This builds tolerance to those uncomfortable emotions and teaches our brains and our body that we can handle it.
+This builds tolerance to those uncomfortable emotions and teaches our brains and our bodies that we can handle it.
 Over time, as we learn to approach uncertainty and anxiety rather than avoid, the anxiety and discomfort tend to decrease.

 The Leap Counseling Approach to OCD Treatment